mlflow/mlflow/docs/source/python_api/mlflow.openai.messages.rst

 Supported ``messages`` formats for OpenAI chat completion task
 ==============================================================

-This page covers the following:
+This document covers the following:

 - Supported ``messages`` formats for OpenAI chat completion task in the ``openai`` flavor.
 - Logged model signature for each format.